Present: Special relativity

 It follows from Albert Einstein's Special Theory of Relativity that there is no such thing as absolute simultaneity.
 When care is taken to operationalise "the present", it follows that the events that can be labeled as "simultaneous" with a given event, can not be in direct cause-effect relationship.
 Such collections of events are perceived differently by different observers.
 Instead, when focusing on "now" as the events perceived directly, not as a recollection or a speculation, for a given observer "now" takes the form of the observer's past light cone.
 The light cone of a given event is objectively defined as the collection of events in causal relationship to that event, but each event has a different associated light cone.
 One has to conclude that in relativistic models of physics there is no place for "the present" as an absolute element of reality, and only refers to things that are close to us.
 Einstein phrased this as: "People like us, who believe in physics, know that the distinction between past, present, and future is only a stubbornly persistent illusion".

 Cosmology

 In physical cosmology, the present time in the chronology of the universe is estimated at 13.8 billion years after the singularity determining the arrow of time.

-In terms of the metric expansion of space, it is in the dark-energy-dominated era, after the universe's matter content has become diluted enough for metric expansion to be dominated by vacuum energy (dark energy).
+In terms of the cosmic expansion history, it is in the dark-energy-dominated era, after the universe's matter content has become diluted enough for dark energy to dominate the total energy density.
 It is also in the universe's Stelliferous Era, after enough time for superclusters to have formed (at about 5 billion years), but before the accelerating expansion of the universe has removed the local supercluster beyond the cosmological horizon (at about 150 billion years).